 - Scent is too strong for some people

 If you’re looking for a natural, vegan, body lotion, then Hempz Original Body Moisturizer is for you.
-But even if you’re not looking for that type of lotion it’s still an excellent choice.
+Even if you’re not looking for that type of lotion, it’s still an excellent choice.
 Hemp seed oil is great for the skin and just part of why this oil is so soothing and healthy for your skin.

 Eucerin’s Intensive Repair Lotion is another product that takes advantage of the moisturizing and cleansing properties of Alpha-Hydroxy (AHA).
 Their lotion provides gentle exfoliation of the skin with intense moisturizing for smoother, healthy skin.